markjprice/cs12dotnet8/docs/errata/improvements.md

 > Thanks to **Ashish** for asking a question in the Discord channel that prompted this improvement.

 In this section, I explain what code editors and other tools you typically use to work on .NET project.
 Most readers use Visual Studio 2022, which is a large and complex tool that can do many things.
 But for .NET developers, it likes to give its own mechanism to do as much as possible, and a developer can easily think that Visual Studio is the only way to do things.
 It is just a tool that does work for you that you could do manually.
 It just shows you a view onto what is really happening in the files you're working on.
 You could literally just use a plain text editor to manually edit all project files and then use the `dotnet` command-line interface to do all your .NET work.
 So in the next edition I will add a few paragraphs about this.

+# Page 16 - Understanding intermediate language

+I wrote, "The C# compiler (named Roslyn) used by the dotnet CLI tool converts your C# source code into intermediate language (IL) code and stores the IL in an assembly (a DLL or EXE file).
+IL code statements are like assembly language instructions, which are executed by .NET’s virtual machine, known as CoreCLR."

+In the next edition, I will add extra text at the end of the sentence, "...known as CoreCLR, the newer name for the **Common Language Runtime (CLR)** in modern .NET.
+The legacy .NET Framework has a CLR that is Windows-only, and modern .NET has ones for each OS, like Windows, MacOS, and Linux.
+These days they are all commonly referred to as CLRs."

 # Page 54 - Understanding C# standards